rsrini7/Notification-SSE-GLM-Flux/broadcast-microservice/docs/00_react_frontend.md

 The React frontend is a sophisticated client-side application that provides two distinct user experiences: one for admins and one for users.
 It uses a clean, service-oriented architecture to communicate with the backend.

-Now that we've seen the user-facing side, let's explore the engine that powers it all: the [Java Microservice](03_java_microservice.md).
---- END OF FILE ---